filakhtov/gentoo-use-docs/dev-lang/perl.md

 Changing this flag will require rebuilding all installed Perl modules.
 Append a `-mutli` and a `-thread` prefixes to an installation paths.
 Pass `-Dusethreads` option to the configure script.
 Enable an ithreads (interpreter threads) support.

 It is recommended to disable the flag as interpreter threads are quite heavy-weight and aren't popular amongst a Perl community.

+### minimal
+Avoid pulling in the [app-admin/perl-cleaner](../app-admin/perl-cleaner.md), [virtual/perl-File-Temp](../virtual/perl-File-Temp.md), [virtual/perl-Data-Dumper](../virtual/perl-Data-Dumper.md) and [virtual/perl-Test-Harness](../virtual/perl-Test-Harness.md) dependencies.

+This flag can be disabled to save some space and shrink dependencies.